igordall/EPFL_IKEA/README.md

 ```
 ### Random Forest

 Continuing with our exploration of machine learning techniques for predicting sentence difficulties, we implemented the Random Forest algorithm.
 This advanced classification method extends the concept of decision trees by creating an ensemble of decision trees trained on different subsets of the data and using different subsets of features at each split within those trees.
-Each tree in the forest makes its own prediction, and the final output is determined by the majority vote across all trees.
+Each tree in the forest makes its own prediction, and the majority vote across all trees determines the final output.
 This approach not only enhances the predictive accuracy by reducing the risk of overfitting associated with single decision trees but also maintains good interpretability, as it allows for an analysis of feature importance across multiple trees.
 Random Forest is particularly robust and effective in dealing with both large datasets and datasets with high dimensionality of features, making it well-suited for complex classification tasks like predicting the difficulty of sentences.

 The 80/20 split yielded results, as shown in the introductory table, with a precision of 39% suggesting slightly better predictive capabilities compared to a recall of 37% for identification.
 We can see that the Random Forest, as expected, performs better than the other classification model, indicating better suitability to high dimensionality and overfitting.